OussamaBerredjem/api_upload_flutter/README.md

 # Server code :

-This code allows you to upload an image to the `image` directory.
+This code allows you to upload an file to the `upload` directory.

 ```php
 <?php